-^{} In Piemont, Lazio, Puglia and Basilicata the tax credits for dependent children (usually if more than 3 in the family) are increased at regional level, not simulated.
-Tax rate applied on the total taxable income if taxable income within the range
+^{} In Piemont, Lazio, Puglia and Basilicata the tax credits for dependent children (usually if more than 3 in the family) are increased at regional level, not simulated

 2.6.2 Taxation on Capital Income

 Capital income is mainly subject to separate taxation.
 The separate taxation regime is articulated into two different tax rates shown in the table below.
 Long-term savings is encouraged by applying the lower rate.